conradoqg/naivecoin/README.md

 #### Node

-The node contains a list of connected peers, and do all the data exchange between nodes, including:
+The node contains a list of connected peers, and does all the data exchange between nodes, including:
 1. Receive new peers and check what to do with it
 1. Receive new blocks and check what to do with it
 2. Receive new transactions and check what to do with it